 It’s believed that Frank’s dad, Marty Sinatra tried boxing and briefly took the name Marty O’Brien because for some reason boxers with Irish names were the thing at that time.

-By the way, Frank Sinatra Jr. is not technically a “junior” because his middle name Emmanuel is different from his father’s middle name which is Albert.
+By the way, Frank Sinatra Jr. is not technically a “junior” because his middle name Wayne is different from his father’s middle name which is Albert.
+(Thank you to Alex of theratpacklover.tumblr.com)

 The Rat Pack itself would have been remembered by a different name if Frank had his way.
 He didn’t like the Rat Pack title, and preferred to call the group The Summit, after the high profile U.S./Soviet summit conferences of the time.